backand/docs/docs/apidocs/customactions/index.md

 ## Debugging

 Debugging should be done using either console.log or console.error.
-For example, to dump the contents of variable `object`:
+For example, to dump the contents of variable 'object':
-`console.log(object)`
+'console.log(object)'

-`console.error(object)`
+'console.error(object)'

 ##Error Handling

-If your code results in an error (for example, if you write the following: `throw new Error("An error occurred!")`), the request will return HTTP status 417, and the response body will contain the associated error message.
+If your code results in an error (for example, if you write the following: 'throw new Error("An error occurred!")'), the request will return HTTP status 417, and the response body will contain the associated error message.

 ## Return values